rostislav-nikitin/socOS/README.md

 * **\[kernel/\*]** is a kernel common code namespace
     * kernel		- definitions/procedures used in the most of the drivers
     * thread_pool	- thread pool powered by the timer0.
 It asldo provides the thread abstraction and the procedures to control thread instances
     * **\[kernel/drivers/\*\]** namespace that contains drivers for different devices.
-Where drivers are some low level code that provides some abstraction for the particular device.
-Thus you can use any device not by reading/writing bits within some control/data registers but throug call some human readable procedures like a led_on, led_off, etc.
+Where drivers are low level code that provides abstraction for the particular device.
+Thus you can use any device not by reading/writing bits within  control/data registers but throug call human readable procedures like a led_on, led_off, etc.
 	* device	- base class (definitions/procedures) for any device driver
     * **\[kernel/drivers/soc/\*\]** the namespace that represents SoC build-in devices
-		* _ac:st_device_	- driver for the analog comparator
+		* _ac:st_device_		- the driver for the analog comparator
-		* _adc:st_device_	- driver for the analog-digital convertor
+		* _adc:st_device_		- the driver for the analog-digital convertor
-		* _timer_base:st_device_ -	 base abstract class (definitions/procedures) for any timer driver
+		* _timer_base:st_device_ 	- the base abstract class (definitions/procedures) for any timer driver
-		* _time0:timer_base_	- driver (timer0 static class (int handler/definitions/static instance data/procedures)) for the timer0
+		* _time0:timer_base_		- the driver (timer0 static class (int handler/definitions/static instance data/procedures)) for the timer0
-		* _timer_w_pwm_base:timer_base_ -	base abstract class (definitions/procedures) for any timer driver with a PWM (Pulse Width Modulation) functionality
+		* _timer_w_pwm_base:timer_base_	- the base abstract class (definitions/procedures) for any timer driver with a PWM (Pulse Width Modulation) functionality
-		* _timer2:timer_w_pwm_base_	- driver (timer2 static class (int handler/definitions/static instance data/procedures)) for the timer2
+		* _timer2:timer_w_pwm_base_	- the driver (timer2 static class (int handler/definitions/static instance data/procedures)) for the timer2
-		* _usart:st_device_	- driver (usart static class (int handler/definitions/static instance data/procedures)) for the usart interface
+		* _usart:st_device_		- the driver (usart static class (int handler/definitions/static instance data/procedures)) for the usart interface
-		* _eeprom:st_device_- driver (eeprom static class (int handler/definitions/static instance data/procedures)) for the eeprom controller
+		* _eeprom:st_device_		- the driver (eeprom static class (int handler/definitions/static instance data/procedures)) for the eeprom controller
-		* _watchdog:st_device_- driver (watchdog static class (definitions/procedures)) for the watchdog counter
+		* _watchdog:st_device_		- the driver (watchdog static class (definitions/procedures)) for the watchdog counter
 	* **\[kernel/drivers/io/\*\]** the namespace that contains drivers for the I/O devices like a led, button, etc.
-	    * _device_io:device_		-base class (definitions/procedures) for most of the I/O devices
+	    * _device_io:device_		- the base class (definitions/procedures) for most of the I/O devices
 	    * _in_bit:device_io_		- the driver that can configure port/pin for the input by the specified DDRx/PINx/PORTx/BITx parameters and can read one bit from it
 	    * _out_bit:device_io_		- the driver that can configure port/pin for the ouput by the specified DDRx/PORTx/BITx parameters and can write one bit to it
 	    * _in_byte:device_io_		- (not implemented yet)
 	    * _out_byte:device_io_		- the driver that can configure port for the ouput of the byte by the specified DDRx/PORTx parameters and can write one byte to it
 	    * _switch:device_io_		- the driver that represents a controlled switch.
 In derived from the kernel/drivers/io/out_bit and can switch one bit at the specified by the DDRx/PORTx/BITx port
 	    * **\[kernel/drivers/io/hid/\*\]** the namespace that contains drivers for the HID I/O devices
 		* _led:out_bit_	- led driver
-		* _button:in_bit_	- button driver
+		* _button:in_bit_	- the button driver
-		* _encoder:device_io_	- 2-bit Gray code encoder driver
+		* _encoder:device_io_	- the encoder(uses 2-bit Gray code) driver
-		* _ssi:out_byte_	- seven segment indicator driver
+		* _ssi:out_byte_	- the seven segment indicator driver
 	    * **\[kernel/drivers/io/sensors/\*\]** the namespace that represents sensors
-		* _am2302:device_io_	- AM2302/DHT22 sensor driver.
+		* _am2302:device_io_	- the AM2302/DHT22 sensor driver.
 Is can configure specified DDRx/PINx/BITx for the input.
 And then communicates with an AM2302/DHT22 sensor through a one wire.
 	* **\[kernel/drivers/motors/\*\]** the namespace that represents motors
-		* _motor:timer2_	- driver (static abstract class (int handler/definitions/static instance data/procedures)) used to control any abstract motor controlled by the PWM
+		* _motor:timer2_	- the driver (static abstract class (int handler/definitions/static instance data/procedures)) used to control any abstract motor controlled by the PWM
-		* _motor_stepper_bi:device_io_	- driver to control any abstract bi-phase stepper motor controller by the stepper motor controller wich should be connected to the MCU port tetrade.
-Configured by the specified DDRx/PORTx/TETRADE(L|H)
+		* _motor_stepper_bi:device_io_	- the driver to control any abstract bi-phase stepper motor controller wich should be connected to the MCU port's tetrade.
+Configuring by the specifying DDRx/PORTx/TETRADE(L|H)
 * **\[extensions/\*\]** is a socOS extensions namespace
-    * delay	- extension that provides macro/procedures for delays
+    * delay	- the extension that provides macro/procedures for delays

 ## socOS conventions
 ### Variable naming convention:
 * name:		variable